kevindoorhomes/doorway/listing-agent/process-guide/marketing.md

 Send an email update through CSS and use information from the CSS showing report to contact any agent that had shown interest in the property.
 ![](/assets/Screen Shot 2018-01-16 at 3.58.04 PM.png)

+It also helps to send personal emails to agents who specifically showed interest in the property.

 **Extending the terms of Listing Agreement**

 Sometimes, there are those properties that just don't sell as quickly as anticipated.
-In this instance, it is encouraged to speak with your client about extending the terms of their listing agreement.
+In this instance, it is encouraged to speak with your client about extending the terms of their listing agreement starting 60 days out from the expiration date.
 If they agree, extend the expiration date of the Listing Agreement to the agreed upon date using the [TAR Amendment to Listing](http://www.sarealtywatch.com/wp-content/uploads/sites/230/2015/10/TX-Amendment-to-Listing-TAR-1404.pdf) form.

 If a client does not want to extend the listing agreement, then the listing will expire on the previously agreed upon date.
+The general goal at Door is to have less than X% of all listings expire.

+Reasons to encourage a client to extend a listing agreement might include:

+* Recent price improvement to give the home more time on the market with the new price.
+* Seasonality of the market.
+Extending before entering the busier market.
+* If the home was pulled off the market for any reason, it is highly encouraged to get an extension comprable to the amount of time off of the market.

 **Logging Listing Amendments**